 - Relapse prevention and treatment: Relapse remains the biggest challenge for cancer patients who have undergone stem cell transplantation.
 We are working tirelessly to lessen the risk of relapse and to improve outcomes for patients who experience this complication.

-Dedicated Inpatient Unit
+Dedicated Stem Cell Transplant Unit

 As part of the internationally recognized University of Chicago Comprehensive Cancer Center (UCCCC), we participate in national clinical trials testing new and emerging therapies.
 A primary site for early-phase clinical trials, we offer our patients access to more new treatment protocols than any other hospital in the region.